sveltejs/svelte/.changeset/slimy-onions-approve.md

 "svelte": patch
 ---

-use hot.acceptExports to support partial hmr
+fix: use import.meta.hot.acceptExports when available to support partial hmr in vite